← The Signal

 Ask explicitly: is this track about transparent capture of a performance?
 Aggressive transformation and sound design?
 Or evoking a specific era?

 Once you answer that, you have a target.
-Transparent capture points you toward moderate sample rates, clean gain staging, and minimal saturation.
-Aggressive transformation points you toward higher project rates, deliberate oversampling choices, and intentional use of nonlinear modules.
-Era evocation points you toward picking the right kinds of artifacts and leaning into them.
+Transparent capture calls for moderate sample rates, clean gain staging, and minimal saturation.
+Aggressive sound design calls for higher project rates, deliberate oversampling choices, and intentional nonlinear processing.
+Era evocation means picking the right artifacts and committing to them.

 Most producers skip this step and wonder why their processing feels random.